Congressional Art Competition

 Each spring, the Congressional Institute sponsors a nationwide visual art competition for high school students across the country.

 One student is selected from each congressional district by that district’s representative in Congress.
-The winning pieces are then sent to Washington, D.C. to be hung on display in the U.S. Capitol Building among the other winners chosen from around the country.
+The winning pieces are then sent to Washington, D.C. to be hung on display in the U.S. Capitol Building among other district winners chosen from around the country.

 If you live in Colorado’s First Congressional district and would like to submit your artwork for next year’s competition, please see below for more information – including all the rules and dates for entry.